From SCDigest's On-Target E-Magazine

 It's time once again for our quarterly review of the earnings reports and conference calls of major carriers.

-Last week, we reported on the strong results from public truckload carriers, which you can find here: Truckload Carriers Once Again Post Generally Solid Q2 Results, as Asset Discipline Continues to Pay Off.
+Over the last couple of weeks, we reported on the strong results from public truckload carriers, which you can find here: Truckload Carriers Once Again Post Generally Solid Q2 Results, as Asset Discipline Continues to Pay Off, and the rail carriers, which can be found here: Rail Carriers Enjoy Solid Q2 Results Despite Collapse of Coal Shipments.

-This week, we tackle the rails, followed finally next week by less-than-truckload carriers.
+This week, we end our Q2 reviews with the less-than-truckload carriers.

 See Larger Image